domabo/coap-cbor-cli/README.md

 License
 ----------------------------

+Copyright (c) 2015 Domabo
-Copyright (c) 2013 Matteo Collina
+Forked from coap-cli, original author Matteo Collina

-node-coap is licensed under an MIT +no-false-attribs license.
+coap-cbor-cli is licensed under an MIT +no-false-attribs license. coap-cli is licensed under an MIT +no-false-attribs license.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE file for more details.
+See the included LICENSE file and THIRDPARTY file for more details.